MbinOrg/mbin/docs/02-admin/01-installation/bare_metal.md

 When running in development mode your instance will make _sensitive information_ available, such as database credentials, via the debug toolbar and/or stack traces.
-**DOT NOT** expose your development instance to the Internet or you will have a bad time.
+**DO NOT** expose your development instance to the Internet or you will have a bad time.

 :::